Code-Institute-Submissions/svickery-critflick_SepResub/README.md

 * The project uses HTML, CSS and JavaScript languages.
 * [Github](https://github.com/) - I used this for all coding (IDE) while building the website.
 * [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) - Used for grid layouts and cards on my page.
 Also allowed me to use Font Awesome icons for my social media links.
-* [Font Awesome](https://fontawesome.com/) - Used for social link icons in conjuction with bootstrap.
+* [Font Awesome](https://fontawesome.com/) - Used for icons in conjuction with bootstrap.
 * [Google Fonts](https://fonts.google.com/) - Used for entire website fonts.
 * [Stack Overflow](https://stackoverflow.com/) - Used for styling forms etc from bootstrap.
 * [Web Formatter](https://webformatter.com/) - Used to make my code cleaner and easier to read.
-* [W3Schools](https://www.w3schools.com/) - Used to help with contact form and other various coding questions.
+* [W3Schools](https://www.w3schools.com/) - Used to help with various coding questions.
-* [JSfiddle](http://jsfiddle.net/QN9cH/1/) - This was to help with parallax scrolling effect on iOS mobile devices.
 * [Autoprefixer](https://autoprefixer.github.io/) - Used to ensure CSS is correct
 * [JQuery](https://jquery.com/) - Used for JQuery elements applied in JavaScript and some help with writing code.
-* [EmailJS](https://www.emailjs.com/) - JavaScript code given to make Contact Form functional.
-* [Trip Advisor](https://www.tripadvisor.co.uk/) - Used for the attraction locations.
+* [Rotten Tomatoes](https://www.rottentomatoes.com/) - Used to have reviews added to site.
 * [W3 Validator](https://validator.w3.org/#validate_by_input) - Used to ensure HTML is correct.
 * [JS Lint](https://jslint.com/) - Used to ensure JavaScript is correct.